top of page

 That's true, and it gets at a fundamental flaw, one could say, the fatal flaw, of Soviet communism.
 The State's needs were never those that took the welfare of average citizens into account.
 Citizens were slaves, sometimes quite literally; they were disposable cogs in a vast machine that subordinated their needs to those of the State as dictated by the Party.

 The State could build up its heavy industry to meet ambitious five-year plans and produce vast quantities of war materials to wage war.
-If you do not factor in the human cost, the Soviet Union did these things quite well.
-In fact, Stalin’s totalitarian system that prioritized the needs of the State seemed vindicated when Red Army troops stormed Berlin in 1945 and took control of eastern Europe.
+If you do not factor in the human cost, the Soviet Union did this quite well.
+Stalin's totalitarian system that prioritized the needs of the State seemed vindicated when Red Army troops stormed Berlin in 1945 and took control of Eastern Europe.

 Soviet Propaganda Poster circa the 1930s "Thanks to beloved Stalin for a happy childhood!"